-- Abortions (coverage only when rape, incest or pregnancy endangering the woman's life is documented) - Ambulance transportation - Transportation for out-of-state medical services - Ancillary medical services - Audiological services - Involves testing and evaluation of hearing-impaired children younger than 21 years of age whose hearing may or may not be improved with medication or surgical treatment. - This includes services related to hearing aid use. - Newborn hearing screenings are rendered to newborns in an inpatient hospital setting - BabyNet - Administered by the South Carolina Department of

-Health and Human Services, BabyNet provides Early Intervention services for children from birth to age 3.

-- Services include supports and resources to assist and enhance the learning and development of infants and toddlers with disabilities and special needs.

-- The full array of behavioral health services are set forth in the provider manuals listed on the SCDHHS website at www.scdhhs.gov.

-- Chiropractic services

-- Limited to six visits per year for manual manipulation of the spine to correct a subluxation

-- Disease management
+- Abortions (coverage only when rape, incest or pregnancy endangering the woman's life is documented) - Ambulance transportation - Transportation for out-of-state medical services - Ancillary medical services - Audiological services - Involves testing and evaluation of hard-of-hearing children younger than 21 years of age whose hearing may or may not be improved with medication or surgical treatment - Includes services related to hearing aid use - Newborn hearing screenings rendered to newborns in an inpatient hospital setting - BabyNet - Administered by SCDHHS, providing early intervention services for children from birth to age 3, including supports and resources to assist and enhance the learning and development of infants and toddlers with disabilities and special needs - Behavioral health services - The full array set forth in the provider manuals listed on the SCDHHS website at www.scdhhs.gov - Chiropractic services - Limited to six visits per year for manual manipulation of the spine to correct a subluxation - Communicable disease services - Developmental Evaluation Center services - Disease management - Durable medical equipment (DME) - Early and Periodic Screening, Diagnostic and Treatment (EPSDT)/well-child visits - Emergency/poststabilization services - Family planning services - Home health services - Hysterectomies - The member or representative must be informed orally and in writing that the hysterectomy will render the individual permanently incapable of reproducing. - The Consent for Sterilization form (Department of Health and Humana Services [DHHS] Form HHS-687) must be completed (signed and dated) prior to the hysterectomy and obtained regardless of diagnosis or age. - It is acceptable to sign the consent form after surgery if it clearly states the patient was informed prior to surgery that she would be rendered incapable of reproduction. - The consent form is not required if the individual is already sterile or in a life-threatening emergency situation that requires a hysterectomy and prior acknowledgment is not possible.
+In these circumstances, a provider statement is required. - Hysterectomies shall not be covered if performed solely for or if the primary purpose is to render an individual permanently incapable of reproducing.

-- Communicable disease services

-- Durable medical equipment (DME)

-- EPSDT/Well-Child visits

-- Emergency/post stabilization services

-- Family planning services

-- Home health services

-- Hysterectomies

-- The member or representative, must be informed orally and in writing that the hysterectomy will render the individual permanently incapable of reproducing

-- The Consent for Sterilization form (DHHS Form HHS-687) must be completed (signed and dated) prior to the hysterectomy and obtained regardless of diagnosis or age

-- It is acceptable to sign the consent form after the surgery if it clearly states that the patient was informed prior to the surgery that she would be rendered incapable of reproduction

-- The consent form is not required if the individual is already sterile or in a life-threatening emergency situation that required a hysterectomy and prior acknowledgment was not possible.
-In these circumstances, a provider statement is required

-- Hysterectomies shall not be covered if performed solely for or if the primary purpose is to render an individual permanently incapable of reproducing

-- Immunizations (vaccines) for children 18 years and younger are covered through the Vaccines for Children (VFC) Progam
+- Immunizations (vaccines) for children 18 years and younger

+- Covered through the Vaccines for Children (VFC) Program

-- Immunizations (vaccines) for adults ages 19 years and older are covered as recommended by the Advisory Committee on Immunization Practices (ACIP)
+- Immunizations (vaccines) for adults ages 19 years and older

+- Covered as recommended by the Advisory Committee on Immunization Practices (ACIP)

 - Independent laboratory and X-ray services

 - Inpatient hospital services

-- Institutional long-term care (LTC) facilities/nursing homes (NFs)
+- Institutional LTC facilities/nursing facilities (NFs)

-- Maternity services
+- · Maternity services

 - Outpatient services

 - Physician services

 - Pharmacy/prescription drugs

-- Rehabilitative therapies for children nonhospital-based
+- Rehabilitative therapies for children-nonhospital-based

-- Sterilization services
+- · Sterilization services

-- Sterilization shall mean any medical procedure, treatment or operation done for the purpose of rendering a member permanently incapable of reproducing
+- Sterilization shall mean any medical procedure, treatment or operation done for the purpose of rendering a member permanently incapable of reproducing.

-- The member to be sterilized must voluntarily give informed consent on the approved consent for sterilization form (SCDHHS Form HHS-687) and:
+- The member to be sterilized must voluntarily give informed consent on the approved Consent for Sterilization form (DHHS Form HHS-687) and:

-- at least 30 days, but no more than 180 days, must pass between the signing of the consent form and the date of the sterilization procedure
+- At least 30 days, but no more than 180 days, must pass between the signing of the consent form and the date of the sterilization procedure.

-- consent cannot be obtained while the patient is in the hospital for labor, childbirth, is seeking or obtaining an abortion or is under the influence of alcohol or other substances that may affect the patient's state of awareness
+- Consent cannot be obtained while the patient is in the hospital for labor or childbirth, is seeking or obtaining an abortion or is under the influence of alcohol or other substances that may affect the patient's state of awareness.

-- The member must be at least 21 years of age at the time consent is obtained
+- The member must be at least 21 years of age at the time consent is obtained.

-- The member cannot be mentally incompetent
+- The member cannot be mentally incompetent.

-- The member cannot be institutionalized
+- The member cannot be institutionalized.

-- Substance abuse
+- Substance use

 - Telehealth services

 - For medical and behavioral health services, virtual visits are available through select providers.
 Similar to using FaceTime® or Skype®, the member uses a webcam and a screen to talk to a licensed healthcare provider.
 These virtual visits are private and confidential.

 - Transplant and transplant-related services

 - Vision care

-- Additional services